 • The tool might be slower when executing a large number of test scenarios compared to other testing tools.

-• Uses the Gherkin syntax to provide easy BDD testing.
+• Uses the Gherkin syntax via Cucumber integration to write clear and human-readable BDD scenarios.

 Behave